teffcode/nextjs-postgresql-read-exercise/README.md

 3. Insert data to the table: See: `/database/db.sql`.
 4. See the squema: `\d products`.
 5. See the data on the table: `SELECT * FROM products`.

+Also, to create the project:

+1. `npx create-next-app nextjs-postgresql-read-exercise`.
+2. `cd nextjs-postgresql-read-exercise`.
+3. `npm install pg`.